Majdi-Aref/syrian-meals/README.md

   + An online paying method using, for example, a credit card will be built into the website.

 # Typography and color scheme
-  + Two Google fonts have been used: "Fuzzy Bubbles" and "Rubik Vinyl".
+  + Two fonts from Google fonts have been used: "Fuzzy Bubbles" and "Rubik Vinyl".
+  + 8 fonts from Font Awesome have been implemented: Facebook, Twitter, Instagram, YouTube, user, phone, email, text.
-  + Three colors have been used: rgba(3, 20, 41, 0.7), black and orangered.
+  + Three colors have been applied: #1f6b23, #ff4500 and #ffffff.

 # Wireframes
   + There are three wireframes, one for each website page.